Refined Convergence and Topology Learning for Decentralized SGD with Heterogeneous Data: Joint Effect of Topology and Data Heterogeneity

-This example illustrates that an appropriately chosen topology, even as sparse as a ring, can control the value of $H$ and mitigate the underlying heterogeneity of the problem.
-In Section~\ref{sec:graph_learn}, we investigate a practical and realistic setting where we can learn a sparse topology $W$ that (approximately) minimizes the neighborhood heterogeneity $H$.
-Let us first validate the relevance of our new Assumption~\ref{ass:new} by deriving a novel convergence result for D-SGD.
+This illustrates that an appropriate topology, even as sparse as a ring, can control $\bar{\tau}^2$ and mitigate the underlying heterogeneity of the problem.
+In Section~\ref{sec:graph_learn}, we will show that we can learn a sparse topology $W$ that (approximately) minimizes the neighborhood heterogeneity bound $\bar{\tau}^2$.
+Before that, we validate the relevance of our new Assumption~\ref{ass:new} by deriving a novel convergence result for D-SGD.